CIOSC/CAS-Digital-Credentials/scheme/objects/objca-table.md

 Objects of Conformity Assessment definitions are adapted from selected techical specifications and standards and agreed to by the working group.
 The definition reflects a common understanding of what is required to define scope of method of test for the purposes of conformity.

-THe objects of conformity assessment definitions are intended to be:
+The objects of conformity assessment definitions are intended to be:

-* CONCISE as agreed on by the technical experts.
+* **CONCISE** as agreed on by the technical experts.
-* NORMATIVE in relation to the conformity assessment scheme, scope, requirements and method of test.
+* **NORMATIVE** in relation to the conformity assessment scheme, scope, requirements and method of test.
-* NON-NORMATIVE in relation to other standards, specifications and recommendations.
+* **NON-NORMATIVE** in relation to other standards, specifications and recommendations.
-* SUBSTANTIVE to assist in the mapping and scoping of product, process or service components for the purposes of conformity assessment.
+* **SUBSTANTIVE** to assist in the mapping and scoping of product, process or service components for the purposes of conformity assessment.

 *Status* field has the following values: